Sorgavasal

 Sorgavasal is a 1954 Indian Tamil-language historical drama film, directed by A. Kasilingam and written by C. N. Annadurai, credited as Arignar Anna.
 It is based on his play of the same name.
 The film stars K. R. Ramasamy, Padmini, S. S. Rajendran and Anjali Devi.
 It was released on 28 May 1954.
-The film was subject to political controversies and faced trouble with the censor board, resulting in many scenes being cut.
+The film was subject to political controversies and faced objections from the censor board, resulting in many scenes being cut.